Sermons2024-01-11T13:29:56-05:00

 Philippians 2:5-11

 I recall many years ago, packing the kids in the car and setting out for Lima, Ohio where my Nana was still living in her home at 654 Ewing Avenue.
 When we got to Findlay, we stopped at Burger King for a Whopper.
-After we chowed down on those flame-broiled delights, we hit […]
+After we chowed down on those flame-broiled delights, we hit the road heading […]

 9Dec, 2018